 - ASU Academic Achievement

 All new and continuing ASU merit scholars must successfully complete a minimum of 30 ASU credit hours by the end of each spring semester with a minimum 3.00 ASU cumulative GPA.
 See semester criteria below for additional information.
 You must be continuously enrolled at the university in order to have your scholarship renewed for the next academic year.
 Any break in enrollment without an approved deferment on file with the scholarship office will result in a loss of your scholarship.
-Please see the leave of absence/deferment section below.
+Please see the leave of absence/scholarship deferment section below.

 National Merit College and Corporate sponsor recipients must also fulfill separate National Merit Scholarship Corporation renewal requirements and procedures, in addition to meeting ASU renewal requirements and procedures.